panicmechanic/ZMD/Readme.md

 - Mutations should be either passive or active (Ares Roar(a) or Ares blessing(+1 power die sides)(p))
 - Switch debug to turn on/off states that will allow additions to functions.
+- Use imported weaponchances/monsterchances items in firstrl as jumping off point for breaking it up into modules

 #Done: